mmlacak/crochess/docs/source/libcc/ccstrutils.rst

 .. c:function:: bool cc_str_is_empty( char const * str, bool ignore_spaces )

-    Function checks if string is empty, i.e. does not contain printable :c:expr:`char`\s.
+    Function checks if string is empty, i.e. does not contain printable :c:`char`\s.

     :param str: A string to check.
     :param ignore_spaces: Flag, whether to disregard spaces, or not.